dragon-dune/dragon-dune/docs/README.md

 Optional Advanced Special Card Actions:
 =======================================

-Players may discard 2 Special Cards to:
+Players may discard the following cards to take special actions:

+-   Six of Clubs: Discard during the Dragon Round to control the movement of the wild dragons, causing them to be moved an amount selected by the player (between 1 and 6) instead of the revealed Artifact card.
-1. Make an extra movement during the Recruitment and Movement Round.
+-   Six of Diamonds: Discard during the Recruitment and Movement round to to remove 2 units from your graveyard.
-2. Ask one yes or no question of another player that must be answered honestly.
-3. Cause a chaos monster to be summoned in a battle that player is taking part in where an artifact with a value of 6 has been played by either (or both) players.
-The chaos monster, somewhat predictably, destroys all gold and units in the  territory, as well as all artifacts used in the battle.
+-   Six of Hearts: Discard during the Recruitment and Movement Round to to make a second movement (but not an extra shipping or extra conscription).
-4. To destroy the castle walls of one territory, causing that territory to no longer be safe from dragon attack on the Dragon Round.
-The player must have a unit within 1 territory of the territory to be affected.
+-   Six of Spades: Discard to destroy the castle walls of one territory, as long as the player has a unit in that territory or an adjacent territory.
+Then, for the remainder of the game, that territory is no longer be safe from dragon attack on the Dragon Round.
-5. To control the dragons on the Dragon Round, causing them to be moved an amount selected by the player (between 1 and 6) instead of the revealed Artifact card.

 Balancing Options:
 ==================